-(a) Board of Directors means the Tribal Gaming Board of Directors, who shall serve as primary management officials in overseeing the General Manager and the day-to-day non- regulatory aspects of the gaming operation.

-(b) Class I gaming means social games solely for prizes of minimal value or traditional forms of Indian gaming engaged in by individuals as a part of, or in connection with, tribal ceremonies or celebrations.
+- (a) Board of Directors means the Tribal Gaming Board of Directors, who shall serve as primary management officials in overseeing the General Manager and the day-to-day non-regulatory aspects of the gaming operation. - (b) Business Committee means the elected Chairman, Vice-Chairman and Secretary/Treasurer of the Tribe. - (c) Class I gaming means social games solely for prizes of minimal value or traditional forms of Indian gaming engaged in by individuals as a part of, or in connection with, tribal ceremonies or celebrations.

-(c) Class II gaming means:
+(d) Class II gaming means:

-(1) the game of chance commonly known as bingo (whether or not electronic, computer, or other technologic aids are used in connection therewith):

-(A) which is played for prizes, including monetary prizes, with cards bearing numbers or other designations, (B) in which the holder of the card covers such numbers or designations when objects, similarly numbered or designated, are drawn or electronically determined, and (C) in which the game is won by the first person covering a previously designated arrangement of numbers or designations on such cards, including (if played in the same location) pull-tabs, lotto, punch boards, tip jars, instant bingo, and other games similar to bingo, and
+- (1) the game of chance commonly known as bingo (whether or not electronic, computer, or other technologic aids are used in connection therewith): - (A) which is played for prizes, including monetary prizes, with cards bearing numbers or other designations, - (B) in which the holder of the card covers such numbers or designations when objects, similarly numbered or designated, are drawn or electronically determined, and - (C) in which the game is won by the first person covering a previously designated arrangement of numbers or designations on such cards, including (if played in the same location) pull-tabs, lotto, punch boards, tip jars, instant bingo, and other games similar to bingo, and